Władysław III of Poland: Battle at Varna, disappearance and succession, 1444-1447

-Facing desperate circumstances and seeing Hunyadi's struggle against the Rumelian sipahis, Władysław decided to take a chance by directly charging the sultan's camp and his armed retinue with heavy cavalry.
+Facing desperate circumstances and seeing John Hunyadi's struggle against the Rumelian sipahis, Władysław III decided to take a chance by directly charging the sultan's camp and his armed retinue with heavy cavalry.
 Few men were able to see the charge and no one returned from the assault, which alarmed the crusaders.
-The young king was most likely killed when his charge lost impetus and came to a standstill amongst the unyielding Janissaries protecting the sultan.
-It is possible that the king's horse fell into a trap; Pope Pius II writes that Władysław might have been dismounted from his horse by the Turks.
-The Janissaries reportedly killed the king's bodyguard, beheaded Władysław and displayed his head on a lance, spear or pole, however, records about Władysław's death come solely from Turkish side, with one account claiming even that he survived the battle but was executed in captivity; Polish relation of battle told by participant Grzegorz of Sanok states only that the King disappeared during battle and his fate remains unknown.
-Records mention a severed male head candied in a bowl of honey by the Turks, but the head contained blonde hair, and Władysław was a brunette.
+The young king lost from the sight when his charge lost impetus and came to a standstill amongst the unyielding Janissaries protecting the sultan.
+It is possible that the king's horse fell into a trap; Pope Pius II writes that Władysław III might have been dismounted from his horse by the Turks.

+According to three Turkish sources – one of anonymous author, other two written by Sadeddin Effendi and Neşri – the Janissaries reportedly killed the king's bodyguard, beheaded Władysław III and displayed his head on a lance, spear or pole; his supposed killer was the Jannisarry whose name is given in sources as KaradĪa Khizr, KodĪa Chyzyr, KodĪa Khizr or KodĪa Hyzyr.
+However, those records come solely from Turkish side and were written decades and centuries after the battle had taken place; they are directly contradicted by the Murad II's personal memorandum, which claimed Władysław survived the battle and was executed in Ottoman captivity.

+Written in Poland by Kallimach, relation of the battle told by its participant Gregory of Sanok states only that the King disappeared during battle under "fussilade of [Turkish] arrows", but makes no mention of his death; Gregory also never confirmed his ruler's death to Queen Mother Sophia of Halshany nor to king's brother and eventual successor on Polish throne, Casimir.
+Records mention a severed male head candied in a bowl of honey by the Turks, but the head contained blond hair, and Władysław III had dark-hair.
 Disheartened by the presumed death of the king, the Hungarian Army fled the battlefield, and the remainder surrendered.
 On his return, Hunyadi tried frantically to salvage the king's body; neither Władysław's body nor his armour were ever found.

-Władysław was succeeded in Poland by his younger brother, Duke Casimir IV of Lithuania, in 1447, after a three-year interregnum.
+Władysław III was succeeded in Poland by his younger brother, Duke Casimir of Lithuania, in 1447, after a three-year interregnum.
 In Hungary, he was succeeded by his former rival, the child-king Ladislaus the Posthumous.

+Possible survival

+Grand Duke of Bosnia Stjepan Vukčić Kosača claimed Władysław III survived the battle.
+Enea Piccolomini also reported in 1445 circulating rumours about the King being alive, alongside a list of different places where he was supposedly seen.